Graduate resources overview

 If you are a current graduate student, Careers Services has created specific professional resources just for you.
 These include Resume/CV, LinkedIn, Networking, Interviewing, Professional Portfolios, and more!
-Make an appointment or come to our drop-in hours, or even attend a Professional Development Seminar.
+Make an appointment and/or attend our events.

-If you are considering graduate or professional school, Career Services has compiled information on this site to help you on what can sometimes feel like an overwhelming task.
-Read through the information below to get started, and take a look at how to prepare application materials.
-If you need more direct guidance, make an appointment with Career Services' Graduate Students & Alumni Career Counselor.
+If you are considering graduate or professional school, Career Services has compiled information on this site to help you tackle what can sometimes feel like an overwhelming task.
+Read through the information below to get started, and take a look at how to prepare your application materials.
+If you need more direct guidance, make an appointment with the Career Services' Alumni & Graduate Career Coach.

 What is graduate school?

-Graduate school is an opportunity to advance your Bachelor's degree over the course of 1-4 years.
+Graduate school is an opportunity to advance beyond your Bachelor's degree over the course of 1-4 years.
 While undergraduate education allows you to absorb depth of knowledge in a wide range of topics, graduate programs are designed for students to focus on a specific field.
 Once graduate school is complete, students often pursue a career in their specialized area or continue on to a PhD program.
+If you want to deepen your knowledge in a particular area/topic, but don't want to invest in a multi-year graduate program, a certificate program may be a more appropriate (and cost-effective) option to explore.

 Interested in continuing your education through a graduate program?